sachcha99/HotelApp/README.md

 ### Technologies ###

-React JS
+1. React JS
-Node JS
+2. Node JS
-Mongo DB
+3. Mongo DB

 ### Prerequisites ###

+1. Need to install and setup Node JS

 ### Procedure of setting up prerequisites and run the project ###

+1. Install Node JS from https://nodejs.org/en/
+2. Get a clone from this repository using git clone https://github.com/sachcha99/HotelApp.git
+3. Checkout master branch using git checkout master
+4. Open the code using Webstorm or VS Code
+5. Run npm install
+6. Run npm start